microprediction/winning/README.md

 ### Nomenclature, assumptions, limitations

 The lattice_calibration module allows the user to infer relative abilities from state prices in a multi-entrant contest.
+At the racetrack, this would mean looking at the win odds and interpreting them as a relative ability.

-The assumption made is that the performance distribution of one competitor is a translation of the performance distribution of another.
+The assumption made is that the performance distribution of one competitor is a translation of the performance distribution of another, and they are indepedent.
 The algorithm is:

 - Fast
 - Scalable ... to contests with hundreds of thousands of entrants.
 - General ... as noted it works for any performance distribution.

-The paper explains why it is useful beyond the racetrack, though the code is written with some racing vocabularly.
-At the racetrack, this would mean looking at the win odds and interpreting them as a relative ability.
 Here's a quick glossary to help with reading the code.
 It's a mix of financial and racetrack lingo.

 - *State prices* The expectation of an investment that has a payoff equal to 1 if there is only one winner, 1/2 if two are tied, 1/3 if three are tied and so forth.
 State prices are synomymous with winning probability, except for dead heats.
 However in the code a lattice is used so dead-heats must be accomodated and the distinction is important.